TeaMeow/Jajjimento/README.md

 We recommend you to set the token in the global header,

-don't forget to **change their name in the JavaScript if you changed their name in PHP**.
+don't forget to **change their name in JavaScript if you changed their name in PHP**.

 For this example, we will use jQuery and a $.Cookie plugin: